 I was forcibly taken from the cave and thrust into the light.
 Eyes burning, stinging, seeing a reality I did not want.
 Yet this truth is liberating.

 The comfortable identity — smart kid, good grades, heading for a respectable career — was a locally-optimal strategy.
+Bourdieu would call it a habitus collision: my internal rulebook met a field that did not reward it, and the resulting hesitancy was not personal failure but structural mismatch (see weaponized taste).
 It worked in the environment that shaped it.
 Transplanting it into a different culture revealed that the strategy was environment-dependent, not identity-deep.
 The “intelligence” that felt like core identity was actually a reference-point artifact — I was special only relative to the sample I happened to grow up in.
+In the language of cats and dogs, my identity was entirely dog-constructed — built by looking at other people and finding myself above them.
+When the sample changed, the identity collapsed, which is precisely the moment a cat-identity can begin.

 What Remains

 That question has no comfortable answer.
 But it feels more right than the old one.
+Freedom in depth names the professional version: free agents who left institutional life face the same void — no depth vectors, nobody to blame, and the terrifying freedom to build something real or stay shallow forever.
 Travel can be genuine exposure therapy for this kind of identity wound — forcing the nervous system to learn through direct experience that you are capable without the markers you lost.
 But it can also become avoidance if you never bring the learning home.

 References: